socadk/design-practice-repository/artifact-templates/DPR-UserStory.md

 Artifact/Template: *User Stories*
 ---------------------------------
 also known as: Feature, Backlog Item

+> *A user story is an invitation to a conversation about a particular system feature, and may also capture the results of such conversation.*

 ### Motivation (Addressed Information Need)
 The Agile Alliance describes the role and purpose of user stories nicely in its [glossary entry for them](https://www.agilealliance.org/glossary/user-stories/):